paulmoonen/gameoflife/README.md

 # Game of Life
 <pre>
 A traditional math pastime.
-Simple rules can produce amazing patterns in time and pace...
+Simple rules can produce amazing patterns in time and space...

 This program opens up a window with an empty, clickable area, and several buttons below.